jasoncorbett/cli/README.md

 package main

 import (
-  "log"
   "os"

-  "github.com/urfave/cli"
+  "gopkg.in/urfave/cli.v2"
 )

 func main() {
-  app := cli.NewApp()
+  app := &cli.App{

-  app.Flags = []cli.Flag {
+    Flags: []cli.Flag {
-    cli.StringFlag{
+      &cli.StringFlag{
-      Name: "lang, l",
+        Name:    "lang",
+        Aliases: []string{"l"},
         Value:   "english",
         Usage:   "language for the greeting",
-      EnvVar: "APP_LANG",
+        EnvVars: []string{"APP_LANG"},
       },
+    },
   }

-  err := app.Run(os.Args)
+  app.Run(os.Args)
-  if err != nil {
-    log.Fatal(err)
 }
-}
 ```

-The `EnvVar` may also be given as a comma-delimited "cascade", where the first
+If `EnvVars` contains more than one string, the first environment variable that
-environment variable that resolves is used as the default.
+resolves is used as the default.

 <!-- {
   "args": ["&#45;&#45;help"],